-The earned income of a tax-resident individual is taxed at progressive tax rates of up to about 55 per cent, while salaries paid to a non-resident are subject to a flat withholding tax of 35 per cent, if subject to tax in Finland.
+The earned income of a tax-resident individual is taxed at progressive tax rates of up to about 55 per cent depending on the municipality of residence, whereas salaries paid to a non-resident are subject to a flat withholding tax of 35 per cent, if subject to tax in Finland.
 The capital gains and other capital income of Finnish tax residents are taxed at rates of 30 per cent for capital income up to €30,000, and 34 per cent for capital income exceeding €30,000 per year.
 Capital gains received by non-residents are, in many cases, exempt from Finnish taxation (a few noteworthy exceptions are capital gains from immovable property, as defined in the Finnish Income Tax Act).

-Generally, there is a broadly applicable substance-over-form principle in the taxation system, and progressive employment income taxation covers any payments regarded as compensation for employment.
+There is a broadly applicable substance-over-form principle in the taxation system, and progressive employment income taxation covers any payments regarded as compensation for employment.
 It is therefore difficult to structure a compensation plan in such a way that the compensation would qualify for taxation as capital income.
 Capital income taxation should be applicable only in genuine arm's-length investments (e.g., in the employer company's shares) by employees.

 Qualification of the executive share ownership under the capital income taxation regime has sometimes been sought through arrangements involving heavily leveraged holding companies.
 Such a holding company would be owned by the executives, often receiving loan funding from their employer company and investing in the employer company's shares.
-Such management holding company arrangement by a listed company has been considered tax avoidance in a Supreme Administrative Court ruling leading to earned income taxation of the benefits received from the arrangement.
-However, in a recent ruling by the Supreme Administrative Court, a management holding company arrangement was not requalified when the financing was drawn directly by the management and not the holding company (i.e., the management carried de facto the investment risk).
-In any case, such management holding company arrangements need to be carefully analysed from a tax perspective.
+The management holding company arrangement by a listed company has been considered tax avoidance in a Supreme Administrative Court ruling, leading to earned income taxation of the benefits received from the arrangement.
+However, in a recent ruling by the Supreme Administrative Court, a management holding company arrangement was not requalified